- Online Learning

 You can help to shape the future.
 Donate now here.

-From Scotland to US: Education Fund Makes Presentation to Colleagues A Reality
+From Scotland to the u.s. - Education Fund Makes Presentation to Colleagues A Reality

-Dr. Nick Spath received a SCRM Travel Award and attended the 2017 SCRM Annual Meeting in Washington, D.C.
-As a cardiology trainee, undertaking a PhD in cardiac imaging, the award allowed him to travel from Edinburgh, Scotland to the U.S. and engage with his colleagues.
+Dr. Nick Spath received a SCMR Travel Award and attended the 2017 SCMR Annual Meeting in Washington, D.C.
+As a cardiology trainee at the University of Edinburgh, UK, he is undertaking a PhD in cardiac imaging.
+The award allowed him to travel from Edinburgh, Scotland to the U.S. and engage with his colleagues.

 He presented his work to experts in the field who offered constructive advice.
 He is appreciative of the opportunity and feedback and as he noted, “looks forward to supporting the SCMR moving forward.”